The old post about mushrooms and MS

-In October 2019, we wrote a post about how magic mushrooms (shrooms) might play a role in reducing the symptoms of Multiple Sclerosis.
-The old post, which deals mainly with stress reduction and increasing BDNF, can be read at the following link:
+In October 2019, we wrote a post about how magic mushrooms (magic mushrooms) could play a role in reducing the symptoms of multiple sclerosis.
+The older post, which focused primarily on stress reduction and increasing BDNF, can be read via the following link:

 Update in 2023

-After a lot of questions from people suffering from MS and further developments, it is time for an update on psilocybin and MS. After we posted the earlier post, a small study has been done with psilocybin in people with MS. This 2019 study examined the effects of psilocybin on depressive symptoms and quality of life in people with advanced MS. Results showed that psilocybin reduced symptoms of depression and anxiety and that the improvement in quality of life persisted for up to 5 weeks after treatment in some participants.
-Unfortunately, there has been no further study of psilocybin's effect on MS.
+After many questions from people with MS and further developments, it's time for an update on psilocybin and MS. After we published the previous post, a small study was conducted with psilocybin in people with MS. This 2019 study investigated the effects of psilocybin on depressive symptoms and quality of life in people with advanced MS. The results showed that psilocybin reduced symptoms of depression and anxiety, and that the improvement in quality of life persisted for up to five weeks after treatment in some participants.
+Unfortunately, the effect of psilocybin on MS was not investigated further.

-We often notice an improvement in mood in our former clients with MS, just as we did in the small-scale 2019 study.
-A better state of mind often also helps to cope better with MS. Also, in some, stress reduction can help lower MS symptoms.
-In theory, psilocybin can reduce MS damage by increasing neuroplasticity and neurogenesis.
-This is triggered by increasing BDNF by psilocybin.
-However, we do not have long trajectories where we can follow people with MS. All our experiences are based on single sessions and anecdotal evidence.
-For now, everything is a theory.
+We often notice an improvement in mood in our former clients with MS, just like in the small-scale study from 2019.
+A better mood often also helps them cope better with MS. Furthermore, stress reduction can help some people reduce their MS symptoms.
+In theory, psilocybin can reduce the damage caused by MS by increasing neuroplasticity and neurogenesis.
+This is initiated by increasing BDNF through psilocybin.
+However, we don't have long-term programs where we can follow people with MS. All our experiences are based on a few sessions and anecdotal evidence.
+For now, everything is theoretical.

 The theory behind psilocybin and MS

-Besides stress reduction and improved mood, which can already mean a lot in MS, BDNF plays a big role.
-By taking a medium to high dose of psilocybin (15-45mg), psilocybin will show a lot of activity on the 5HT2a receptors after conversion to psilocin.
-Due to this increased activity, a lot of BDNF is produced.
+Besides stress reduction and improved mood, which can be significant in MS, BDNF plays a significant role.
+Taking a moderate to high dose of psilocybin (15-45mg) causes psilocybin to exhibit significant activity on the 5HT2a receptors after conversion to psilocin.
+This increased activity leads to the production of large amounts of BDNF.

-BDNF is a neurotrophin that stimulates the repair of neurons and the creation of new nerve connections.
-Creating more new connections than are broken by MS could theoretically slow or even reverse MS. However, there is no scientific evidence yet that BNDF works in people with MS. A study conducted in mice with MS-like disease found that treatment with BDNF reduced the disease and reduced inflammation and demyelination in the central nervous system.
-Another study in human cell cultures suggested that BDNF may have neuroprotective effects against the inflammatory response seen in MS. Thus, it strongly appears that BDNF plays a role in MS.
+BDNF is a neurotrophin that stimulates neuronal repair and the creation of new nerve connections.
+If more new connections are created than are destroyed by MS, this could theoretically slow or even reverse MS. However, there is no scientific evidence yet that BDNF works in people with MS. A study in mice with an MS-like disease found that treatment with BDNF reduced the disease progression and reduced inflammation and demyelination in the central nervous system.
+Another study in human cell cultures suggested that BDNF may have neuroprotective effects against the inflammatory response seen in MS. Therefore, it strongly appears that BDNF plays a role in MS.

 A guided psilocybin session

-Want guidance on your higher-dose psilocybin session?
-We can help you!
-We recommend filling out the intake form below completely.
-With this we screen for health and safety.
-Furthermore, we will also advise which drug and dosage seems best.
-Also, the intake will form the basis for advice during the preparation for the psychedelic session.
-The intake can be found via the link below:
+Looking for guidance with your higher-dose psilocybin session?
+We can help!
+We recommend completing the intake form below.
+This will allow us to screen for health and safety.
+We'll also advise you on the best medication and dosage.
+The intake will also serve as the basis for advice during your psychedelic session preparation.
+The intake form can be found via the link below:

 Increasing BDNF can also be done in other ways

-Although psilocybin, DMT and LSD can very strongly increase BNDF there are other things you can do that increase this to a lesser extent.
-The best thing to do is to do as many good things at once as possible.
-There are also some things that you should avoid doing correctly.
-A list of these things regarding BDNF is in the article below:
+While psilocybin, DMT, and LSD can significantly increase BDNF, there are other things you can do that will increase it to a lesser extent.
+It's best to do as many things as possible at once.
+There are also a number of things you should avoid.
+A list of these BDNF-related things is given in the article below:

 Significant BDNF increase without psychedelics

-Japan's PeptiGrowth has a signal substance in the works that you can take as an alternative.
-So you no longer have to go on a psychedelic trip to increase BDNF.
-Of course, this has its advantages and disadvantages since the psychedelic experience can contribute to the change in mood.
-The advantage is that without tripping, you can still increase BDNF significantly.
-The name of the alternative is called TrkB agonist peptide.
-It seems advisable to us to follow the science regarding psilocybin and the TrkB agonist peptide and, if studies show that we are on the right track, to do a psilocybin session once a month interspersed with a period with this new TrkB agonist peptide.
-This peptide is expected to become available for research in March 2023.
+The Japanese company PeptiGrowth is developing a signaling substance that you can take as an alternative.
+You no longer need a psychedelic trip to increase BDNF.
+This, of course, has its advantages and disadvantages, as the psychedelic experience can contribute to changes in mood.
+The advantage is that you can significantly increase BDNF without tripping.
+The name of this alternative is TrkB agonist peptide.
+We recommend following the science surrounding psilocybin and the TrkB agonist peptide and, if studies show we are on the right track, alternating monthly psilocybin sessions with this new TrkB agonist peptide.
+This peptide is expected to be available for research in March 2023.

 What else can you do?

-In MS, the immune system attacks its own nerve cells.
-Here, the fatty myelin is what is attacked by the immune system's own immune system.
-So it may be that something is in the myelin that doesn't belong there.
-It has been suggested many times that heavy metals may well be accumulated in fatty substances.
-It is advisable to limit the intake of fat-soluble pollutants such as the heavy metals and microplastics.
+In MS, the immune system attacks the body's own nerve cells.
+The fatty myelin is what is attacked by the immune system.
+Therefore, something in the myelin may be present that shouldn't be there.
+It has often been suggested that heavy metals can accumulate in fatty substances.
+It is advisable to limit the intake of fat-soluble harmful substances such as heavy metals and microplastics.

-Myelin is made by special cells called oligodendrocytes in the central nervous system (brain and spinal cord) and Schwann cells in the peripheral nervous system (nerves that run throughout the body).
-These cells produce and maintain the myelin layer through a complex process known as myelination.
-Myelination involves making claims on substances from your diet such as vitamin B12, iron and healthy fats.
-Healthy fats are very important, however, the problem these days is that we ingest an excess of unhealthy fats.
-Furthermore, the healthy fats we ingest become unhealthy by heating it.
-Consequently, these fats oxidize and contribute to inflammation in tissues and perhaps myelin.
-With MS, this makes it extra important to ingest healthy fats.
+Myelin is produced by specialized cells called oligodendrocytes in the central nervous system (brain and spinal cord) and Schwann cells in the peripheral nervous system (nerves that run throughout the body).
+These cells produce and maintain the myelin sheath through a complex process known as myelination.
+Myelination involves nutrients from your diet such as vitamin B12, iron, and healthy fats.
+Healthy fats are very important, but the problem today is that we consume too many unhealthy fats.
+Furthermore, the healthy fats we do consume become unhealthy when heated.
+These fats oxidize and contribute to inflammation in tissues and possibly also myelin.
+With MS, it is therefore especially important to consume healthy fats.

-Read more about healthy fats and chronic inflammation here
+Read more about it here healthy fats and chronic inflammation